Margueritte Bates

-Margueritte Aozasa (born May 17, 1990) is an American college soccer coach who is the head coach of the UCLA Bruins women's soccer team.
-She led UCLA to the 2022 national championship, and was named the 2022 United Soccer Coaches College Coach of the Year.
+Margueritte Aozasa (born May 17, 1990) is an American college soccer coach who is the current head coach of the Texas Longhorns women's soccer team.
+She previously served as the head coach of the UCLA Bruins women's soccer team, where she led UCLA to the 2022 national championship and was named the 2022 United Soccer Coaches College Coach of the Year.

 Early life

 Aozasa was born in Piscataway, New Jersey, and was raised in Mountain View, California.
 She attended Los Altos High School.

 Playing career

 Aozasa played college soccer at Santa Clara from 2008 to 2011.

 Aozasa represented the United States under-16 team in 2006.

 Coaching career

 After serving as an assistant coach at Stanford, Aozasa was hired as the head coach at UCLA on December 29, 2021.
 She led UCLA to the 2022 national championship, and was named the United Soccer Coaches College Coach of the Year.
-Following the 2022 season, Aozasa signed a contract equation with UCLA.
+Following the 2022 season, Aozasa signed a contract extension with UCLA.

 In 2023, Aozasa coached the United States under-23 team.